MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 * `Version` (string) - an opaque string used for versioning.
 * `Deleted` (boolean) - if `true`, the item is deleted.

 The service maintains these fields.
-Do not adjust these fields as part of your client application.
+Don't adjust these fields as part of your client application.

 Models can be annotated using [Newtonsoft.JSON attributes](https://www.newtonsoft.com/json/help/html/SerializationAttributes.htm).
 In addition, the name of the table may be specified by using the `DataTable` attribute: